mikics/mikics.github.io/docs/_posts/2022-07-19-scattering-boundary-conditions-in-dolfinx.markdown

 # Extinction efficiency
 q_ext_fenics = q_abs_fenics + q_sca_fenics
 ```
-Finally, we can evaluate the error:
+Finally, we can evaluate the error, to validate our simulation:

 ```python
 # Error calculation